yrohitha/YRohitha/README.md

 :wave: Hi!
 I’m Rohitha.

-I work as a Senior Data Engineer in wiqRetail team at [@Quantium](https://quantium.com.au/).
+I work as a Senior Data Engineer for WiQ Retail at [@Quantium](https://quantium.com.au/).

 ### 📫 How to reach me...